ianka/xfs_undelete/README.md

 or automatically with the help of the **-z** option.

 This tool does some sanity checks on the files to be recovered.
-That is to avoid \"recovering\" bogus petabyte sized sparse files.
+That is to avoid "recovering" bogus petabyte sized sparse files.
 In addition, it does not recover anything unidentifiable (given you have the file utility installed) by default.
-Specify **-i** *\"\"* on the command line if you want to recover those non-bogus but still unidentifiable files.
+Specify **-i** *""* on the command line if you want to recover those non-bogus but still unidentifiable files.

 OPTIONS
 =======

 **-t** *timespec*

-:   Only recover files up to a maximum age.
-The *timespec* value may be
-    a date as *2020-03-19* for undeleting any file deleted since March 19th, 2020, or *-2hour* for undeleting any file deleted since 2 hours before now.
-It accepts all values Tcl\'s \[clock scan\] function accepts.
+Only recover files up to a maximum age.
+The *timespec* value may be a date as *2020-03-19* for undeleting any file deleted since March 19th, 2020, or *-2hour* for undeleting any file deleted since 2 hours before now.
+It accepts all values Tcl's \[clock scan\] function accepts.
 See **clock**(n).
 By default, deleted files of all ages are being recovered.

 **-T** *timespec*

-:   Only recover files modified later than a certain time.
-This option
-    is useful if you know the date of your latest backup.
+Only recover files modified later than a certain time.
+This option is useful if you know the date of your latest backup.
 The *timespec* value may be a date as *2020-03-19* for undeleting any file modified after March 19th, 2020, or *yesterday* for undeleting any file modified since yesterday.
-It accepts all values Tcl\'s \[clock scan\] function accepts.
+It accepts all values Tcl's \[clock scan\] function accepts.
 See **clock**(n).
 By default, deleted files of all ages are being recovered.

 **-r** *filetypes*

-:   Only recover files with a filetype matching a pattern from this
-    **comma**-separated list of patterns.
+Only recover files with a filetype matching a pattern from this **comma**-separated list of patterns.
 See section **FILETYPES** below.
 By default this pattern is \* ; all files are being recovered, but also see the **-i** option.

 **-i** *filetypes*

-:   Ignore files with a filetype matching a pattern from this
-    **comma**-separated list of patterns.
+Ignore files with a filetype matching a pattern from this **comma**-separated list of patterns.
 See section **FILETYPES** below.
 By default this list is set to *bin* ; all files of unknown type are being ignored, but also see the **-r** option.

 **-z** *filetypes*

-:   Remove trailing zeroes from files with a filetype matching a pattern
-    from this **comma**-separated list of patterns.
+Remove trailing zeroes from files with a filetype matching a pattern from this **comma**-separated list of patterns.
 See section **FILETYPES** below.
 By default this list is set to *text/\** ; all files of text/\* mimetype have their trailing zeroes removed.

-**-o** *output_directory*
+**-o** *output\_directory*

-:   Specify the directory the recovered files are copied to.
-By default
-    this is *xfs_undeleted* relative to the current directory.
+Specify the directory the recovered files are copied to.
+By default this is *xfs\_undeleted* relative to the current directory.

-**-s** *start_inode*
+**-s** *start\_inode*

-:   Specify the inode number the recovery should be started at.
-This
-    must be an existing inode number in the source filesystem, as the inode trees are traversed until this particular number is found.
+Specify the inode number the recovery should be started at.
+This must be an existing inode number in the source filesystem, as the inode trees are traversed until this particular number is found.
 This option may be used to pickup a previously interrupted recovery.
 By default, the recovery is started with the first inode existing.

 **-m** *magicfiles*

-:   Specify an alternate list of files and directories containing magic.
+Specify an alternate list of files and directories containing magic.
 This can be a single item, or a **colon**-separated list.
 If a compiled magic file is found alongside a file or directory, it will be used instead.
 This option is passed to the **file** utility in verbatim if specified.

-**\--no-remount-readonly**
+**--no-remount-readonly**

-:   This is a convenience option meant for the case you need to recover
-    files from your root filesystem, which you cannot umount or remount read-only at the time you want to run *xfs_undelete*.
-The sane solution would be moving the harddisk with that particular file system to another computer where it isn\'t needed for operation.
+This is a convenience option meant for the case you need to recover files from your root filesystem, which you cannot umount or remount read-only at the time you want to run *xfs\_undelete*.
+The sane solution would be moving the harddisk with that particular file system to another computer where it isn't needed for operation.

 If you refuse to be that sane, you have to make sure the filesystem was umounted or remounted read-only at least in the meantime by another means, for example by doing a reboot.
-Otherwise you won\'t be able to recover recently deleted files.
+Otherwise you won't be able to recover recently deleted files.

-**USE THIS OPTION AT YOUR OWN RISK.** As the source filesystem isn\'t remounted read-only when you specify this option, you may accidentally overwrite your source filesystem with the recovered files.
+**USE THIS OPTION AT YOUR OWN RISK.** As the source filesystem isn't remounted read-only when you specify this option, you may accidentally overwrite your source filesystem with the recovered files.
-*Xfs_undelete* checks if you accidentally specified your output directory within the mount hierarchy of your source filesystem and refuses to do such nonsense.
+*Xfs\_undelete* checks if you accidentally specified your output directory within the mount hierarchy of your source filesystem and refuses to do such nonsense.
 However, automatic checks may fail, so better check your specification of the output directory by hand.
 Twice.
 It **must** reside on a different filesystem.

 **-l**

-:   Shows a list of filetypes suitable for use with the **-r**, **-i**,
-    and **-z** options, along with common name as put by the **file** utility.
+Shows a list of filetypes suitable for use with the **-r**, **-i**, and **-z** options, along with common name as put by the **file** utility.

 FILETYPES
 =========